Office Opening Hours / Contacts / Enquiries

-If your name has been spelt incorrectly or is missing a middle name etc. please contact the Student Administration Office (1st Floor, Main Arts Building) and bring with you proof of identity as listed above.
+If your name has been spelt incorrectly or is missing a middle name etc. please contact the Student Administration Offices (locations as above) and bring with you proof of identity as listed above.
 Please note that your name as held on your student record is that which will appear on your final award certificate.

-Alternatively the completed form can be emailed as a scanned attachment to the Student Administration Office (firstname.lastname@example.org)
+Alternatively the completed form can be emailed as a scanned attachment to the Awards Team (firstname.lastname@example.org)

 Please note that transcripts are official documents and as such they cannot be faxed or e-mailed.
 Official transcripts are issued on University headed paper and crested with the University logo to ensure validity.

 If records are unavailable in order to produce a transcript of the modules completed (this may apply to old University records) you will be provided with an official letter on University headed paper confirming the start and end date of your course, final qualification awarded and confirmation that a transcript of modules cannot be provided.